arwildo/textul/README.md

  </p>

 React App for text manipulation.
-* Convert Text to uppercase.
+* Convert text to uppercase.
 * Convert text to lowercase.
 * Capitalize all the first letters on every word.
 * Reverse the text from back to front.